goldendict/goldendict/README.md

 ### Building with Zim dictionaries support

-To add Zim and Slob formats support you need at first install lzma-dev package:
+To add Zim and Slob formats support you need at first install lzma-dev and zstd-dev packages:

-    sudo apt-get install liblzma-dev
+    sudo apt-get install liblzma-dev libzstd-dev

 Then pass `"CONFIG+=zim_support"` to `qmake`